swiftlang/swift-package-manager/Documentation/Usage.md

 ### Create a library package

-A libary package contains code which other packages can use and depend on.
+A library package contains code which other packages can use and depend on.
 To get started, create a directory and run `swift package init` command:

     $ mkdir MyPackage
     $ cd MyPackage